 My husband, trained in play therapy principles by proxy because he is married to me :), recognized an opportunity to use the encouragement skill.
 Encouragement, in the play therapy language, is acknowledging the effort or intention behind a child’s actions.
 This skill builds their self-confidence, validates their capabilities, and can be given regardless of outcome.
 So, my husband said, “You made sure that was straight!”

-Without giving you more of a background in Encouragement, it may be difficult to see what benefit a statement like that yields, so read more about it here and here.
+Without giving you more of a background in Encouragement, it may be difficult to see what benefit a statement like that yields, so read more about it by clicking the following links: Encouragement vs Praise and A Praise vs Encouragement Lesson from my Driveway.
 But, I know that you will be able to see the difference between the Encouragement statement and what his dad responded.
 After my husband made his statement, the boy’s dad said, “Yeah, he is really OCD about stuff like that.”